xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 A normal response showing the temporary user ID, account number and IAM ARN (this will not be the IAM ARN for the role used to access S3) will be returned if connection to the AWS API was successful.
-An unsuccessful connection will require more troubleshooting to determine why the `taskrunner` pod is not able to communicate with the AWS APIs.
+An unsuccessful connection will require more troubleshooting to determine why the `toolbox` pod is not able to communicate with the AWS APIs.

 If connecting to the AWS APIs is successful, then the following command